(May 23, 2026)How Microsoft Has Made the LinkedIn Platform as Useless as Tits on a Bull

 The proliferation of hyper-curated persona

-The proliferation of self-styled coaches, many purporting to coach "LinkedIn success"
+The proliferation of self-styled coaches, many purporting to coach for "LinkedIn success"

 Translation/Translator-related Reasons for My LinkedIn Silence

-Use of AI might help, but freelancers are losing their agency clients, so they still have to find non-users of AI as new clients.
+Use of AI might help, but the outlook for freelancers is extremely bleak and they are losing their agency clients.
+Given that, even if they use AI themselves, they still have to find non-users of AI as replacement clients.
 Almost no freelancers can do that, but almost no freelance translators on LinkedIn address that issue.

-What we hear is constant talk about "adapting" (doing dirt-cheap post-editing appears to be what that is) or adopting AI for your translation workflow.
-I understand the pain of considering the truth of what has happened, but I will no longer attempt to educate the uneducable.
+What we hear is constant talk about "adapting" meaning—but it is often not mentioned as being—doing dirt-cheap post-editing or adopting AI for your own translation workflow.
+I can imagine the pain of facing the truth of what has happened, but I will no longer attempt to educate the uneducable.
 I'm done with that fruitless enterprise.
+Hanging out at the Denial & Delusion Cafe is not the solution.

-Translators who engage in a coaching business, taking money from fellow translators for advice
+Some translators are engaging in a coaching business, taking money from fellow translators for advice.

-I find this abhorrent, especially when I see that mostly what they are selling is a stream of feel-good platitudes that encourage their colleague/clients to look away from the real world out there.
+I find this abhorrent, especially when I see that mostly what they are selling is a stream of feel-good platitudes and common-sense that encourage their colleagues to look away from the real world out there.

 Lack of both colleagues and potential clients for JA-EN translation

-LinkedIn is virtually unused by clients in Japan and, probably because they realize that, colleagues that I interact with (some face-to-face) are virtually absent on LinkedIn, at least in terms of posting and discussions.
+Compared to in the Anglosphere, LinkedIn is virtually unused by people in Japan and, probably because they realize that, colleagues that I interact with (many face-to-face) are virtually absent on LinkedIn, at least in terms of posting and discussions.
 LinkedIn is essentially non-existent in the world of JA-EN translation in Japan.